List of Kia design and manufacturing facilities: ADM-Jizzakh

 The ADM Jizzakh plant began its work at the end of 2020 with a yearly production capacity of 25,000, it currently produces Kia Seltos, Kia K5 and Kia K8.

 Vietnam

 Chu Lai Plant

-Since 2001, Kia manufactured automobiles as part of a joint ventured with Truong Hai Automobile Co. at a factory located in Chu Lai, Quảng Nam Province, Vietnam.
+Since 2001, Kia manufactured automobiles as part of a joint venture with Truong Hai Automobile Co. at a factory located in Chu Lai, Quảng Nam Province, Vietnam.
 The site covers 320 ha, and Truong Hai was the first private company in Vietnam to manufacture automobiles, and the first to achieve an annual output of 5,000 automobiles.
 The facility expanded in 2003 on 38 ha in Tam Hiep Industrial Park with an investment of VND1,900 billion.
 In 2007, Truong Hai Automobile Co.
 Ltd became Truong Hai Automobile Joint Stock Company (Thaco), with automobiles marketed as Thaco-Kia.
 The joint venture produces the Hyundai Solati and Hyundai County in Chu Lai.